wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

    ![ScreenShot](images/PyEnv37.png)

-   Change the top "Location" line to read `/Users/admin/PycharmEnvironments/WeVoteServerPy3.7` and the interpreter pulldown to point to Python 3.7 (that you installed with brew a few steps ago).
+   Change the top "Location" line to read `/Users/admin/PycharmEnvironments/WeVoteServerPy3.7` and the interpreter pulldown to point to the Python 3.7 (that you installed with brew a few steps ago).
 Then press Ok.

-1. The preferences pane comes up.
-If there is a yellow warning at the bottom of the dialog that says to "Install latest Python packaging tools", click it and install them, if you don't see this message, no worries.
-Finally on the dialog frame, press "Apply" then "Ok"
+1. The Preferences pane is displayed again.
+If there is a yellow warning at the bottom of the dialog that says to "Install latest
+    Python packaging tools", click it and install them, if you don't see this message, no worries.
+Finally on the Preferences pane, press "Apply" then "Ok"

    ![ScreenShot](images/PreferencesAFTER.png)

-   Now Python "Run" and terminal sessions execute within the `WeVoteServerPy3.7` virtual environment that you have setup, without effecting the global environment settings of your Mac.
+   Now Python "Run" (Play button) and terminal sessions execute within the `WeVoteServerPy3.7` virtual environment that you have setup, without having any effect on the global environment settings of your Mac.

 1. In the PyCharm terminal, press the `+` button to open a new terminal session.
    Note that the terminal shows we are running in the `WeVoteServerPy3.7` virtual environment